 As long as student drivers are obeying the law, insurance rates will remain unaffected.

-- Drivers with learner’s permits can rest assured they don’t need to spend the money on their own insurance policies, but they do need to be careful to follow the rules that come with having a learner’s permit so as not to jeopardize parents, guardians, or other individuals with whom they may be driving.
+Drivers with learner’s permits can rest assured they don’t need to spend the money on their own insurance policies, but they do need to be careful to follow the rules that come with having a learner’s permit so as not to jeopardize passengers.

 Informing the Insurance Company Once a Valid Driver’s Licence is Obtained

 Once you pass your driver’s test and get your license, you will need to inform the insurance company that you are now an official driver.